How To Create The Best Lighting Solutions For Your Home

 - As a baseline, good reading light is around 60-75 watts.

-- Everywhere else, when several fixtures will be used at the same time, then 40 watts per lamp is sufficient.
+- When several fixtures will be used at the same time, 40 watts per lamp is sufficient.

 - It’s smart to put your light sources on dimmers where possible too.
 They are cheap and easy to install.